lucasp0r/lucasp0r/README.md

 ### Hi Devs,

-I’m Lucas Vieira, a DevOps Specialist living in Brazil i have been working with devops for 4 years, and in IT area 9 years.
-I started in development/support area, after 2 years i switched to infrasctructure where i starting in love to infra/cloud/devops in general. :D
+I'm Lucas Vieira, a DevOps Specialist living in Brazil.
+I started to work in IT 10 years ago.
+I really appreciate the CNCF world, automations, and cloud ecosystem its what moves my day ;d

 - 🔭 &nbsp; I’m currently working in Caylent